 Some of the ways you know how well that function is doing include tracking performance on customer satisfaction, churn, net promoter score (NPS), etc.

 So, when you're designing online training for these partners, you’ll be able to measure the value of that training if the learning outcomes are built with those KPIs in mind.

 Overall Satisfaction and NPS

-Probably the most important KPIs of all are how satisfied your customer is with the service or product or if they would recommend it.
+Probably the most important KPIs are how satisfied your customer is with the service or product or if they'd recommend it.
 This is usually captured as NPS.

 - Able to apply best practices when engaged in an online chat.

-Outcomes like these can be indicators of the value of your channel partner training program.
+Outcomes like these can be indicators of the value of your partner training program.
 Positive results on these means the course is effective, and if the results move in tandem with your business KPIs, it means you have good alignment and the course supports the business goals.